announcement-icon

 With millions of POIs spread across global cities, fluctuating extraction rates create uncertainty about whether massive datasets can be delivered within weeks rather than months.

 Cities like Delhi or Mexico City, with sprawling retail networks, require query volumes far beyond normal infrastructure capacity.
-Without robust scaling, projects risk hitting bottlenecks.
+Scaling up to meet these demands meant the project quickly started to push beyond estimated bandwidth and costs.
+Without robust scaling, there was a high risk of bottlenecks and delays.

 The problems stated above already set the stage for why POI data was so hard to collect in the first place.
 But that’s not all.
 We further dealt with major challenges that made this project difficult to execute despite having a solution in mind.